Dyson have several different series of V model vacuums which are capable of picking up pet hair and of course general household mess.

 The main difference between them is that the suction power increases from the V6 up to the V11, with the V11 being the most powerful of them all.

-We believe the V8 series offers the best value for money overall in terms of performance, battery life and reliability/durability, followed closely by the V7 series.
+The V8 series might offer some of the best value for money overall in terms of performance, battery life and reliability/durability, followed closely by the V7 series.

-The V10 is powerful, but the battery life can in terms of how quickly it can drain can be an issue for some.
+The V10 is powerful, but how quickly the battery can drain can be an issue for some.

 Dyson Animal V6 vs V7 vs V8 vs V10 vs V11: Differences